AK220011/Windows-Tullbox/README.md

 # AK's ▄︻デ══━一💥Windows-Tullbox💥💥💥
-**Hand picked tools and services for a better windows experience**.
+🌟**Hand picked tools and services for a better windows experience**🌟.

 Recommended use: copy/paste into a .txt file using a notepad app and store on usb/pc for easy look up when needed.